tomamore/AnyDeck/README.md

                            cards='Skip')
         ```

    * Finally, to add the eight jokers we do the same thing again.
-This time though we will simply override the adding of the default cards so that we can make a deck of eight children decks (each consisting of a single card) and again using the retain deck to keep all of the already generated cards.
+This time though we will simply override the
+   adding of the default cards so that we can make a deck of eight children decks (each consisting of a single card)
+   and again using the retained deck to keep all the already generated cards.
         ``` python
             cards.new_deck(decks=8
                            retain_unused = True,
                            wilds='Joker',
                            override_defaults=True)
         ```
-   * Notice that what we did was first create a deck of 96 standard cards, and then a deck of 4 'Skip' cards, and finally a deck of 8 'Joker' cards.
-Using retain we kept the cards from each deck as a new deck was added so we end up with a deck of 108 cards.
+   * Notice that what we did was first create a deck of 96 standard cards, and then a deck of 4 'Skip' cards,
+   and finally a deck of 8 'Joker' cards.
+Using retain we kept the cards from each deck as a new deck was added,
+   so we end up with a deck of 108 cards.
 This is the same as....
         ``` python
                cards.new_deck(decks=2,
                               suits=('Red', 'Blue', 'Yellow', 'Green'),